Standard Language for Using Grants.gov Apply

 Grants.gov allows applicants to download the application package, instructions and forms that are incorporated in the instructions, and work offline.
 In addition to forms that are part of the application instructions, there will be a series of electronic forms that are provided utilizing Adobe Reader.

 a.
 Adobe Reader.
 Adobe Reader is available for free to download from on the Download Software page: http://www.grants.gov//web/grants/support/technical-support/recommended-software.html.
 Adobe Reader allows applicants to read the electronic files in a form format so that they will look like any other Standard or [INSERT AGENCY NAME] form.
 The Adobe Reader forms have content sensitive help.
 This engages the content sensitive help for each field you will need to complete on the form.
-The Adobe Reader forms can be downloaded and saved on your hard drive, network drive(s), or CDs.NOTE: for the Adobe Reader, Grants.gov is compatible with versions 8.1.1 and later versions.
-Always refer to the Download Software page for compatible versions.
-Please do not use lower versions of the Adobe Reader.
+The Adobe Reader forms can be downloaded and saved on your hard drive, network drive(s), or CDs.NOTE: Grants.gov supports Adobe Reader version 9.0.0 and higher.
+Visit the Adobe Reader Compatibility page to download the latest version of the software.

 b.
 Mandatory Fields in Adobe Forms.
 In the Adobe Reader forms you will note fields that will appear with a background color on the data fields to be completed.
 These fields are mandatory fields and they must be completed to successfully submit your application.